Carrie LeCrom, Ph.D.

 Phone: (804) 828-6443

-LeCrom’s research interests lie in sport for development (sport as a vehicle for social change), global sport, and sport consumer behavior.
-She has published in journals including the Journal of Sport Management, Sport Management Review, Sport in Society, the Journal of Applied Sport Management, the Journal of Sport for Development, and Sport Marketing Quarterly, in addition to presenting at various conferences.
-She is also on the editorial board for Sport Management Education Journal.
-In 2014 she was awarded the Ruch Award for Excellence in Teaching, the highest teaching award given by VCU’s School of Education annually, and in 2016 she was the VCU School of Education’s Award of Excellence recipient for combined excellence in teaching, research and service.
+LeCrom’s research interests lie in sport for development, global sport, and sport consumer behaviour.
+She has published in journals including the Journal of Sport Management, Sport Management Review, Sport in Society, the Journal of Sport for Development, and Sport Marketing Quarterly, among others.
+She presents her work at various conferences annually and is on the editorial board of Sport Management Education Journal.
+In 2014 LeCrom was awarded the Ruch Award for Excellence in Teaching, the highest teaching award given by VCU’s School of Education, and in 2016 she was the VCU School of Education’s Award of Excellence recipient for combined excellence in teaching, research, and service.
+LeCrom holds degrees from Lynchburg College (B.A. in Business Administration and Sport Management), and VCU (M.S. in Sport Leadership; Ph.D. in Education).
+She competed on the women’s soccer team at Lynchburg College where she was named 1st Team All-American and Academic All-American.
 LeCrom is married to the Director of Youth Development for the Richmond Strikers Soccer club; they have one daughter and one son.